majobasgall/bayesian-optimization/README.md

   The `get_parameter_space_samples` function gets random parameter space samples.

 - **Model Selection:** Experiment with different surrogate models (kernels) such as RBF, Matern, and others to find the best fit for your problem.
-The `find_best_kernel` function select the "best" model.
+The `find_best_kernel` function selects the "best" model.
 You can play with that to try more kernels and configurations.

 - **Overfitting:** Be cautious of overfitting.
 Regularly validate the surrogate model's performance and consider adding